Other Talks and Presentations

 How the promises of the Hebrew prophets unfold across Scripture and find their fulfillment in Christ.

-Woven throughout the Hebrew Scriptures is a remarkable and often overlooked thread: a growing, unfolding portrait of a coming Messiah.
-Across generations, the prophets spoke with increasing clarity—describing not only His role, but striking details about His birth, life, mission, suffering, violent death, and even His resurrection—all penned centuries before He was even born.
+Across generations, the prophets spoke with increasing clarity—describing not only His role, but striking details about His ancestry, birth, life, mission, suffering, violent death, and even His resurrection—all written centuries before He was born.

 This presentation traces that thread across Scripture, showing how these promises develop in the Old Testament and ultimately find their fulfillment in Jesus Christ.
 Along the way, it highlights the extraordinary continuity and specificity of these prophecies—so much so that many have come to see them as among the most compelling evidences for the faith.